AndrioPach/RickAndMorty/README.md

 # Rick And Morty

-Aplicativo que consome a API Rick And Morty em Kotlin
+Aplicativo que consome a API The Rick And Morty em Kotlin

 # Bibliotecas Utilizadas